kenan-rhoton/wargame/rules.markdown

 - The attack is ranged and the target unit is Prone: -1
 - The target unit is at over half the weapon range: -1
 - The attack is melee and the target unit is Prone: +1
-- The attacking model held this turn: +1
+- The attacking model focused this turn: +1

 For each successful Hit, the defender makes a Save Roll.
 The Save Roll is successful if it equals or exceeds 4.
 The following modifiers apply to the roll: